 Deviant Moon Tarot

 The Deviant Moon Tarot has surreal, very unique, and sometimes disturbing moonlit artwork.
 It's inspired by (and incorporates) images of cemetaries and mental asylums, and designed to illuminate deeper parts of the subsconscious.
 The talented illustrator is also a tarot student, and the deck is the result of three years of artistic work.
-Now also available in a borderless edition.
+Available now in a borderless edition!

 Deviant Moon Tarot Review by Solandia

 Long awaited by the online tarot community, the Deviant Moon Tarot has also been thirty years in the making by artist and storybook illustrator Patrick Valenza.

 Patrick developed his artistic style in adolescence and has been working on his imagery for many years.
 Not only an accomplished artist, he also has knowledge of tarot and has studied the traditional cards closely.
 His website shows thirteen hand-painted major arcana cards made when he was fifteen, with very recognisable characteristics – some only slightly altered in appearance (though recreated via photo manipulation) for the published deck.
 His very unique style has been expanded across the full 78 card deck, with no less attention to detail and variation in the theme.